tico321/CleanTemplate/README.md

 - Mark docker-compose project as startup project.
 - Run the project.
 - Run the migrations
-    - from CleanTemplate.Infrastructure run $ dotnet ef database update
+    - from src/Infrastructure/CleanTemplate.Infrastructure run $ dotnet ef database update
 You are ready to go.

 The GraphQL project uses the CleanTemplate.Auth as IdentityServer, in order to run it you need to:
 - Go to docker-compose.yml file
     - Replace `${DOCKER_REGISTRY-}cleantemplategraphql` with `${DOCKER_REGISTRY-}cleantemplateapi`
-    - Replace `dockerfile: src/CleanTemplate.API/Dockerfile` with `dockerfile: src/CleanTemplate.GraphQL/Dockerfile`
+    - Replace `dockerfile: ../CleanTemplate.API/Dockerfile` with `dockerfile: ../CleanTemplate.GraphQL/Dockerfile`
-- Run CleanTemplate.Auth migrations from the CleanTemplate.Auth folder:
+- Run CleanTemplate.Auth migrations from the src/Presentation/CleanTemplate.Auth folder:
     - update the appsettings.json file and point to localhost instead of db.
 (This is needed because I was not able to set up a ContextFactory for ConfigurationDbContext yet)
     - dotnet ef database update -c AuthDbContext
     - dotnet ef database update -c ConfigurationDbContext